renebarto/baremetal/doc/tutorials/17-unit-tests.md

   - Line 54: The class member variable `m_lineNumber` is the source line in which the actual test is defined
   - Line 57: We declare the default constructor
   - Line 58: We declare the normal constructor which specifies al the needed information
-  - Line 59-60: We remove the copy and move constructors
-  - Line 62-63: We remove the assignment and move assignment operators
-  - Line 65: We declare an accessor `SuiteName()` for the test suite name
+  - Line 60: We declare an accessor `SuiteName()` for the test suite name
-  - Line 66: We declare an accessor `FixtureName()` for the test fixture name
+  - Line 61: We declare an accessor `FixtureName()` for the test fixture name
-  - Line 67: We declare an accessor `TestName()` for the test name
+  - Line 62: We declare an accessor `TestName()` for the test name
-  - Line 68: We declare an accessor `SourceFileName()` for the source file name
+  - Line 63: We declare an accessor `SourceFileName()` for the source file name
-  - Line 69: We declare an accessor `SourceFileLineNumber()` for the source line number
+  - Line 64: We declare an accessor `SourceFileLineNumber()` for the source line number

 ### TestDetails.cpp {#TUTORIAL_17_UNIT_TESTS_CREATING_THE_UNITTEST_LIBRARY__STEP_1_TESTDETAILSCPP}

 Let's implement the `TestDetails` class.

 Create the file `code/libraries/unittest/src/TestDetails.cpp`

 ```cpp